AdobeDocs/experience-manager-65.en/help/assets/drm.md

 You can search for expired assets, including expired subassets in the Search panel.

-1. In the Assets console, click the Search icon in the toolbar to display the Omni Search box.
+1. In the Assets console, click the **[!UICONTROL Search]** in the toolbar to display the Omnisearch box.

-1. With the cursor in the Omni Search box, hit the Return key to display the Search Results page.
+1. With the cursor in the Omnisearch box, hit the Return key to display the Search Results page.

    ![chlimage_1-150](assets/chlimage_1-150.png)

-1. Click the GlobalNav icon to display the Search panel.
+1. Click Experience Manager logo to display the search panel.

    ![chlimage_1-151](assets/chlimage_1-151.png)